About AIP Conference Proceedings

 - Clarity: Is there clarity in the writing; are ideas well expressed and likely to be readable and understandable by its intended readership?

 - English: Is the English of a sufficient standard to convey the science and intent/meaning or purpose of the work?
-Poorly written papers must be returned to the authors for re-writing or considered for rejection if authors are unable, or unwilling, to make the recommended improvements.
+Poorly written papers must be returned to the authors for re-writing or considered for rejection if they are unable, or unwilling, to make the recommended improvements.

 These will, of course, depend on the type of article but here are some general questions you may like to consider.